Skip to content

 To update the sub-title while the app is running, you can set the sub_title attribute.
 See also the Screen.SUB_TITLE attribute.

-TITLE class-attribute instance-attribute
+TITLE instance-attribute class-attribute

 TITLE: str | None = None